MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-admins.md

 - **Compliance data administrator**: Has read-only permissions, can create and modify file policies, allow file governance actions, and view all discovery reports.
 Cannot access Security recommendations for cloud platforms.

 - **Security operator and Security reader**: Have read-only permissions and can manage alerts.
-The admins are restricted from doing the following actions:
+These admins are restricted from doing the following actions:

   - Create policies or edit and change existing ones
   - Performing any governance actions